fastestbark1714-ux/superdogdatapack/README.md

 Inside your world folder, open the datapacks folder.

 Drop the UNZIP file directly inside the datapacks folder.
-(unzip it — Minecraft reads the ZIP automatically)
+(unzip it — Minecraft reads the file automatically)

 Launch Minecraft → load the world.